RyanMoore-phys/Idealized-19.75-HALEU-UCO-PebbleBed-/README.md

 This is a screening-level infinite-lattice calculation, not a real safety analysis.
 The big simplifications:

-Cold temperature.
-Everything is at ~293 K. Going to operating temperature (fuel ~1200 K, moderator ~900 K) would knock several thousand pcm off k∞ via Doppler broadening of U-238 resonances.
-Fuel temperature coefficient is the main passive-safety story for HTGRs, so leaving it out is the biggest gap here.

 Reflective BCs.
 Infinite lattice means no leakage.
 A finite core with reflectors, control rods, and burnable absorbers ends up with noticeably lower k_eff and a different flux shape.